 In terms of numbers, the Report indicates that G20 economies implemented 20 new trade-restrictive measures between mid-October 2018 and mid-May 2019, including tariff increases, import bans and new customs procedures for exports.
-While fewer measures were introduced during this review period than in previous periods, the scale of those measures is much increased in terms of their trade coverage and the level of tariffs imposed.
+While fewer measures were introduced during this review period than in previous periods, the scale of those measures is much increased in terms of their trade coverage and the level of tariffs imposed Covid-19 has added to complexity to the multilateral trading system as many countries have imposed restrictions on trade as part of their health and economic response to Covid-19.